 - Chronic inflammation

-Because these processes develop slowly, many individuals feel healthy while disease risk continues to rise in the background.
+Because these processes develop slowly, people often feel healthy while risk is increasing in the background.

 The Biology of Aging

-Longevity medicine focuses on understanding these mechanisms in order to improve healthspan—the number of years a person remains healthy, functional, and active.
+Longevity medicine focuses on improving healthspan—the number of years a person remains functional, independent, and metabolically healthy.

 Metabolic Health and Longevity